 After getting divorced, she was single for 20 years while she raised 3 kids on her own.
 Now, at age 70, she’s met someone and married him.
 She sold her house and her furniture to move into his house.
 After a few very happy years, she’s shocked to find him dead of a heart attack.
 She’s even more shocked when his kids demand that she move out of the house and threaten legal action is she doesn’t.
 Now she is left with finding a new place to live, buying new furniture and trying to restart her life.
 He had promised to take care of her, but he never took the legal steps necessary to do that.

 These stories are based on the real life stories of clients we help every day!
 And I would much rather help people on the front end of planning and avoid all the heartache that happens if planning isn’t done properly ahead of time.
-If you’re a woman concerned about your future, please call us at 217-726-9200 today and schedule your FREE consultation with us!
+If you’re a woman concerned about your future, please call us at 217-726-9200 today or plan to attend an upcoming workshop.
 We’re here to help, and planning is ALL we do!